hankelse/Wordle-Bot/README.md

 ```python
 anl.get_avg_elimination(YOUR_STARTING_WORD)
 ```
-you can find out on average what percent of the possible answers yours eliminates.
+you can find out on average what percent of the possible answers your go to starting word eliminates.

 ## Usage Notes